The Basics of Probiotics for Babies and Children

 While adults regularly discuss probiotics as part of their overall health regimen, I rarely hear parents talking about probiotics as part of their baby’s nutrition.
-In fact, a recent survey Stonyfield found that 77% of parents of children under age two do not incorporate probiotics into their baby’s daily diet and over a third (36%) don’t think it’s important at this age*.
-I’m here to start the conversation, because probiotics do play an important role in baby’s health and you want to ensure they’re receiving them.
+In fact, a 2016-2017 survey Stonyfield found that 77% of parents of children under age two do not incorporate probiotics into their baby’s daily diet, and over a third (36%) don’t think it’s important at this age*.
+I’m here to start the conversation, because the basics of probiotics do play an important role in baby’s health and you want to ensure they’re receiving them.

 Here are some important points on probiotics to consider.
 I recommend discussing it further with your pediatrician at your child’s next appointment.

-- Probiotics are good bacteria that help regulate your baby’s gut health.
+- Probiotics are good bacteria that have been shown to help regulate your baby’s gut health.

 - Emerging research shows that gut health not only impacts your baby’s digestion, but can also help with regulating stools, support immunity and keep your baby healthy.